suny-downstate-medical-center/netpyne/doc/source/advanced.rst

 Izhikevich 2003b model (uses section voltage)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Description:* Izhikevich, 2003 cell model defined as python class.
 Requires point process defined in mod file.
 This version is added to a section and shares the section voltage and synaptic mechanisms.
-A synaptic mechanism is added from NetPyNE.
+A synaptic mechanism is added from NetPyNE during the connection phase.

 Modeldb link: https://senselab.med.yale.edu/modeldb/showModel.cshtml?model=39948